Crate tokio

 Using this flag enables the use of tokio::net on the wasm32-wasi target.
 However, not all methods are available on the networking types as WASI currently does not support the creation of new sockets from within WASM.
 Because of this, sockets must currently be created via the FromRawFd trait.

-• Asynchronous file and standard stream adaptation.
+• Asynchronous file utilities.

 • Traits, helpers, and type definitions for asynchronous I/O functionality.